Parallel Order-Based Core Maintenance in Dynamic Graphs: Parallel Core Maintenance

 \iftrue

 \fi

-Removing edges in parallel is analogous to Algorithm \ref{alg:parallel-insert}, and the key issue is \texttt{RemoveEdge}$_p$.
-Note that insertion and removal cannot run in parallel, which greatly simplifies the synchronization of the algorithms.
+Removing edges in parallel is analogous to Algorithm~\ref{alg:parallel-insert}; the key issue is \texttt{RemoveEdge}$_p$.
+Note that the insertion and removal cannot run in parallel, which greatly simplifies the synchronization of the algorithms.

-One benefit of our method is that, unlike the existing parallel core maintenance methods~\cite{hua2019faster,Jin2018,wang2017parallel}, prepossessing of $\Delta E_p$ is not required so that edges can be inserted or removed on-the-fly.
+One benefit of our method is that, unlike the existing parallel core maintenance methods~\cite{hua2019faster,Jin2018,wang2017parallel}, a prepossessing of $\Delta E_p$ is not required so that edges can be inserted and removed on-the-fly.